libelle17/autofax/README.md

-Then the installed <b>autofax</b> will be deleted and the script <b>uninstallinv</b> will be executed in reverse order which has been generated during the installation and execution of autofax.
+Then the installed <b>autofax</b> will be deleted and the script <b>uninstallinv</b> will be executed in reverse order which has been generated during the installation and execution of autofax. <br>
 Thereby additionally installed program packets, permissions, samba shares and firewall exceptions are deleted.</p>

 <h2>ERRORS
 <a name="ERRORS_E"></a>